Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol composed of smart contracts running on open blockchains.

 All Critical Smart Contract bug reports require a PoC and a suggestion for a fix to be eligible for a reward.
 All High and Medium Smart Contract bug reports require a PoC to be eligible for a reward.

-Vulnerabilities marked as “Acknowledged”, “ Accepted Risk” or “Closed” in the ChainSecurity security review from July 2021, and Sigma Prime security review from July 2021, and in the Chainsecurity security review from December 2021 are not eligible for a reward.
+Vulnerabilities marked as “Acknowledged”, “ Accepted Risk” or “Closed” in the ChainSecurity security review from July 2021, the Sigma Prime security review from July 21, the ChainSecurity security review from December 2021, the ChainSecurity security review from April 22, the Code4rena security review from June 2023 are not eligible for a reward.

 Critical-level smart contract vulnerabilities that result in the loss of user funds will have rewards additionally capped at 10% of the funds potentially affected based on the vulnerability that was identified.
 These rewards are payable in USDC or in ANGLE at the discretion of the team.
 ANGLE rewards will have a vesting schedule lasting between 6-12 months with a minimum of 6 months for rewards up to USD 200 000, with an additional month added for every USD 50 000 tranche, rounded up.
 However, there is a minimum of USD 50 000 for Critical bug reports.

 Payouts are handled by the Angle Protocol team directly and are denominated in USD.
 However, payouts are done in ANGLE or USDC, with the choice of the ratio at the discretion of the team.

 - Up to USD $500,000